Planned gifts, also called legacy gifts or deferred gifts, come in all shapes and sizes.

-In a Retained Life Estate, a donor transfers a property deed — a residence, vacation home, farm, etc. — to a charity, but retains the right to use (including rent out) or live in the property for life or a term of years.
+A donor transfers a property deed — residence, vacation home, farm, etc. — to charity, but retains the right to use (including rent out) or live in the property for life or a term of years.
 In exchange, the donor receives an immediate income tax deduction based on the fair market value of the property minus the present value of the retained life estate.
 The donor must cover any expenses and maintenance costs associated with the property during their lifetime.

 In a Charitable Bargain Sale, a donor sells property to a nonprofit for an amount less than the property’s fair market value, and receives a charitable tax deduction equal to the difference between the market value and the sale price.
 This can sometimes be more financially advantageous to the donor than selling the property, paying taxes, and then making an outright charitable gift from the proceeds of the sale.